syncfusion-content/angular-docs/angular/TreeView/Multiple-Selection.md

 ## Get Selected Nodes

 To get the selected Nodes of TreeView, you can use [getSelectedNodes](https://help.syncfusion.com/api/angular/ejtreeview#methods:getselectednodes) method.
 It returns the collections of TreeView selected nodes.
+You can use [getSelectedNodesIndex](https://help.syncfusion.com/api/angular/ejtreeview#methods:getselectednodesindex) method to get the index positions of currently selected nodes.

 {% highlight html %}